Arnona: An Established Yet “Up and Coming” Neighborhood

 One of Arnona’s famous educational institutions is Midreshet Lindenbaum, an advanced institute for women's Jewish studies, which provides post-high school programs for both Israelis and overseas students and also houses Darkaynu, an innovative program developed for young women with special needs.

 Arnona has historically been inhabited by primarily secular and some religious Jews.
 Over the past ten years, however, many young dati leumi (religious nationalist) families have moved into the community and today half the neighborhood is religious.
-Over the same period of time, many English speakers have moved into the community and they currently comprise 25% of the population.
+Over the same period of time, many English speakers have moved into the community and they currently comprise close to 50% of the population.

 When Americans who are adhering to a budget ask me about the “up and coming” Jerusalem communities, Arnona tops the list.